removingnest109/openstream/README.md

 # Openstream

 Openstream is a .NET-based music library ingestion and streaming server.
-It scans your music directory, ingests metadata into a SQL database, and provides a REST API for browsing and streaming your music collection.
+It scans a user defined music directory, ingests metadata into a SQL database, and provides a REST API for browsing and streaming your music collection.

 ## Features
 - Automatic music library scanning and ingestion
 - REST API for tracks, albums, and artists
 - Streaming support for common audio formats (mp3, flac, wav, ogg, m4a)
-- Runs as a background service
+- Lightweight server for resource-constrained machines

 ## Requirements
 - Docker Compose

 OR

-- .NET 8 SDK or newer
+- .NET 8 SDK
 - SQL Server (local or Docker)
-- Bash (for running scripts)
+- Bash (for scripts)

 ## Getting Started